-- 3. Check the front wheel toe-in and toe-out and adjust as necessary (see Section 8). - 4.
+- 3. Check the front wheel toe-in and toe-out and adjust as necessary. - 4.
 Test drive the ATV on a dry, level surface and note any pulling to the left or right during acceleration, deceleration, and braking.

 ■NOTE: If pulling is noted, measure the circumference of the front and rear tires on the pulling side.
 Compare the measurements with the tires on the opposite side.
-If pulling is noted during braking only, check and adjust the brakes as necessary and recheck operation (see Section 2).
+If pulling is noted during braking only, check and adjust the brakes as necessary and recheck operation.